mrp089/simvascular.github.io/README.md

 Other navigation sections may have slightly varying structures.
 The organization can depend on how the page is laid out and what presentation makes the most sense.

 Every element in the navigtion section has the same class structure, `class="skipTo id"`.
 The first class is always `skipTo`, which styles the label and allows the element to act as a navigation link.
 The second class is the `id` of the `<span>` element that surrounds the `<zero-md>` element.
-More information on this can be found in the "Linking the markdown files with `<zero-md>`" section of this documentation.
+More information on these `<span>` elements, go to <a href="#changing-the-docssection-with-the-zero-md-elements">Changing the docsSection</a> section of this documentation.

 When choosing an `id` for the `<span>` elements, consider that it will be used as a class in the navigation section.
-Some classes like `class="intro"` and `class="container"` have styles applied to them in other contexts, so try to choose a unique name for the `id` and check how the navigation section looks to proofread for styling issues.
+Some classes like `class="intro"` and `class="container"` have styles applied to them in other contexts, so try to choose a unique name for the `id`.

+Once you have updated the navigationSection, you can render the `html` file you have created in a local server to check the functionality of the navigation links and how the section looks.

-#### Linking the markdown files with `<zero-md>`
+#### Changing the docsSection with the `<zero-md>` elements

-In the `<section class="docsSection">`, the `template.html` page has a template strucutre setting up the example for linking the markdown files to the html page using the `<zero-md>` file.
-Every `<zero-md>` element is surrounded with a `<span>` element, which has the `id` that should be referenced to skip to the section written in the markdown file that is linked to the `<zero-md>` element.
+In the `<section class="docsSection">`, the `template.html` page has a template structure that exemplifies how to set up the `<zero-md>` element to link markdown files to your `html` file.
+Every `<zero-md>` element is surrounded with a `<span>` element, which has an `id` attribute.
+This `id` should be referenced to skip to the section written in the markdown file that is linked to the `<zero-md>` element.

-The first `<zero-md>` element must have the `id="math"` attribute, but the following <zero-md> elements do not.
-Having at least one `<zero-md>` element with the `id="math"` attribute will allow any mathematical equations written in the markdown files to be renders correctly on the page using [Mathjax](https://www.mathjax.org/).
+The first `<zero-md>` element must have the `id="math"` attribute, but the following <zero-md> elements should not have this.
+Having at least one `<zero-md>` element with the `id="math"` attribute will allow any mathematical equations written in LaTex in the markdown files to be rendered correctly on the page using [Mathjax](https://www.mathjax.org/).

+The example structure of this code is below.

 ```
 <span id="section_1">